 - Reference letter from program director for each prior training program

 If you are an international medical graduate, please submit the following in addition to those items listed above:

 - *Medical Board of California Postgraduate Training Evaluation Status Letter dated within the last six months must be provided prior to beginning program.

 Applicants with Previous U.S. training, practice experience, or Medical Staff Membership/Privileges must provide the following documentation prior to the beginning of fellowship:

 - Copy of California Medical License, if licensed

 - *Letter of good standing from licensing board of any state where licensed

 - *Letter from Medical Staff Office of any facility where staff privileges have been held

-ERAS accepts up to seven letters, including two recommendation letters and those from each previous training program.
-Applications received by August 20, 2013 will be considered for the 2014 academic year.
-Following a review of your application, we will contact you sometime after August 30, 2013 if an invitation to interview is to be extended by the Fellowship Program Director.
+Applications received by August 20, 2014 will be considered for the 2015 academic year.
+Following a review of your application, we will contact you sometime after August 30, 2014 if an invitation to interview is to be extended by the Fellowship Program Director.
 If you have any questions regarding your application, please contact Cris Witters, Cardiology Fellowship Coordinator, by phone at (909) 558-7674 or by email at firstname.lastname@example.org.

 Cardiology Fellowship Program